saucecc/LinearRegression/README.md

 The goal of this project is to implement Linear Regression from scratch in C++.

 The motivation was to gain a more comprehensive understanding of the linear algebra behind regression, and how these algorithms are implemented in practice.
-I included concepts from each chapter of MATH-3130
+I included concepts from each chapter of MATH-3130.

+Actually coding up these algorithms has given me a much better understanding of how they work, and why certain things are important.
+As an example, I struggled a lot with numerical instability throughout the project, which isn't necessarily something that you typically deal with when working in theory, but becomes super important in practice.
+Until I implemented partial pivoting, my inverse matrices were absolute nonsense.
+It also has helped me gain more appreciation for the research and testing that has gone into developing fast algorithms for matrix multiplication, inversion, and linear regression.
+It is clearly not trivial.

+* **RESULTS**
+ - Overall, I am pretty happy with the results I was able to achieve with (relatively) simple matrix algorithms and linear regression w/ ridge reg.
+ - On the smaller datasets (salary-pred, bev-sales), I was able to get pretty good predictions for a closed-form least-squares solution
+    - Note the predictions for the salary don't look great but this is just b.c. of such a tiny test/train set
+    - We can see how well it the model performs on beverage sales in plot-2
+ - The main thing I think I could improve is the numerical stability of inversion--I think this would help accuracy a lot
+ - On the large cali-housing dataset, the model doesn't perform well but its outputs aren't nonsense.
+Once again I think stability is the problem here
+ - Overall, the model and matrix operations work--and well.
+This can be seen via the test cases in src/cpp/test.cpp

+* **WORKFLOW**
+ - I used C++ for implementing all the matrix operations; this is because I primarily code in C++, and I did not want to use any libraries
+ - Python is used to run the C++ code, and display it's results nicely--nothing really important is done in these files

 ## MATRIX OPERATIONS ##